Program Director: Andrew Hull, MD

 The Maternal-Fetal Medicine Fellowship Program at University of California, San Diego, School of Medicine is approved for three fellows in any three-year cycle.
 This fellowship provides a broad base in the practice of Maternal-Fetal Medicine, incorporating both clinical and basic science elements, and is focused on preparing graduates for careers in academic medicine.

 The structure of research and clinical service activities of our fellows is flexibly determined according to the needs and desires of the individual fellow.
 Ordinarily, our fellows spend at least 50% of their time in protected clinical or basic science research and the remainder in diagnostic ultrasound, perinatal consultation, and intensive inpatient management of complicated pregnancy.
 Fellows function on our service at the Attending Physician level and thus are also responsible for an appropriate proportion of resident and medical student teaching.
-During fellowship, fellows typically publish 2-6 manuscripts and present regularly at Society for Maternal-Fetal Medicine and Society for Gynecologic Investigation meetings.
+During fellowship, fellows typically publish 2-6 manuscripts and present regularly at Society for Maternal-Fetal Medicine and Society for Reproductive Investigation meetings.
 A list of our recent fellows and the academic programs to which they have been recruited following completion of fellowship follows.

 All Maternal-Fetal Medicine Fellow positions are filled through the National Residency Matching Program (NRMP).
 Application materials are submitted through the

 Electronic Residency Application Service (ERAS), via the Dean's Office of the applicant's medical school.
 We accept application

 complete application file consists of:

 - An ERAS application (Common Application Form)

 - At least three letters of recommendation (from Ob/Gyn, Surgery, Medicine, Pediatrics, etc.)